 Obesity vs Bariatric Surgery: Which Is More Dangerous?

-Although the average person may think of surgery as inherently dangerous, the truth is that having potentially invasive procedures is less dangerous than sitting in obesity.
+Although the average person may think of surgery as inherently dangerous, the truth is that having potentially invasive procedures is less dangerous than living with obesity.
+In fact, morbidly obese patients who have bariatric surgery are 89% less likely to die than from obesity-related health problems than morbidly obese individuals who elect to not have surgery.
 There are many reasons that obesity is one of the most dangerous conditions the body can be in.
 Here are just a few reasons that you should consider a bariatric surgical process rather than remain obese.

 What Obesity Leads To